seedcase-project/team/entries/1-on-1-meetings.md

 To help achieve this aim, here are a few things to keep in mind as some expectations for these meetings:

--   The focus is on team member, how they're doing, and their needs in relation to the job.
+-   The focus is on team member, how they're doing, any struggles, and their needs in relation to the job, their personal life (if necessary or relevant), and the relationships with other team members.
 -   We want to create a space that is as non-judgmental and safe (and confidential) as possible, so that we can discuss topics openly and without consequences.